 - Reusing past work: In general, you are prohibited in university courses from turning in work from a past class to your current class, even if you modify it.
 If you want to build on past research or revisit a topic you've explored in previous courses, please discuss the situation with me. - Falsifying research or results: All research you will conduct in this course is intended to be a learning experience; you should never feel tempted to make your results or your library research look more successful than it was. - Collaboration and informal peer-review: While study groups are encouraged, remember that copying solutions from another student or from any other sources is not permitted.
 If you're unsure about a particular situation, please feel free just to ask ahead of time. - Group projects: This course includes a group project, which provides you the opportunity to formally collaborate with your colleagues.
-Please remember to work on your group project at a distance, not in person.
-To allow group members to take ownership of their own work, each member will be required to complete a survey (which will not be visible to the rest of their team) after project presentations to specifically delineate their individual contributions to the project.
+To allow group members to take ownership of their own work, each member will be required to document their work weekly during the project period and complete a survey (which will not be visible to the rest of their team) after project presentations to specifically delineate their individual contributions to the project.